You only have seconds to get people talking about you, 8.25 seconds to be precise.

 Bringing customers to their products and services is the usual fare for most businesses.

-But what if your business is striving for a noble cause?
+What if your business is striving for a noble cause?

 Suddenly, a product’s value proposition or a service’s USP takes a backseat.